Larsluph/larsmod/README.md

 <h1>Intro</h1>
 Hi there!
-Here is where you can find examples and explanations to use this module perfectly!
+Here is where you can find explanations to use this module perfectly!

 <h6>WARNING<br/>This module is written for Windows.
 Some things could not work properly on other OSs.</h6>

 <h1>Chronometer</h1>
 This chronometer is pretty simple.<br/>
-When you start it, it will return the actual system time.
-You just need to store this formatted time in a variable.<br/>
+You can start it with Chrono.start() and stop it with Chrono.stop()<br/>
-And when you stop it, it will return the actual time and the elapsed time between the start and now.<br/>
+It will return a list of 3 float corresponding to the chronometer's result : [hours, minutes, seconds]<br/>

 <h1>Decryptor</h1>
 The decryptor (as said by his own name) can encrypt and decrypt simple cypher algorithms.<br/>